 Our strategic aim is “to maintain and if possible to increase the GDP of the Dounreay travel to work area by actively working to promote existing employment, encourage new employment and promote the area as an attractive location in which to live and work.”

-We are now delivering a Delivery Plan for 2014-17, and this website is an important part of keeping you informed about our progress: I do hope you find it useful, and that you will return often to seek information on our activities.
+We are now delivering a Delivery Plan for 2014-17, and during the first year of this period companies committed to creating or retaining a further 176 jobs.
+This website is an important part of keeping you informed about our progress: I do hope you find it useful, and that you will return often to seek information on our activities.
 Our blog and downloads pages are great ways of finding out about current progress.